mratsim/blocksmith/rewinder.md

     state: BeaconState
     blocks: seq[ClearedBlock]
     hotDB: HotDB
+    attDB: AttestationDB
     forkChoice: ForkChoice

-    ## The channel sent to the HotDB to answer `getReplayStateTrail` queries
+    # The channel sent to the HotDB to answer `getReplayStateTrail` queries
     stateTrailChan: ptr Channel[StateTrail]
+    # The channel sent to the HotDB for head block + state queries
+    currentHeadChan: ptr Channel[tuple[blockDAGnode: BlockDAGnode, state: BeaconState]
+    # The channel sent to the MainchainMonitor for Eth1Data + Deposits queries
+    eth1MonitorChan: ptr Channel[tuple[eth1data: Eth1Data, deposits: seq[Deposit]]
+    # The channel sent to the KeySigning service
+    # Used for both block signature and RandaoReveal
+    signingChan: ptr Channel[ValidatorSig]
+    # The channel sent to the KeySigning service
+    # used to check
+    # - if the passed validator is attached to the beacon node
+    # - if we are already signed for this slot
+    boolChan: ptr Channel[bool]
+    # The channel sent to the AttestationDB
+    attChan: ptr Channel[seq[Attestation]]

     shutdown: bool
     logFile: string
     logLevel: LogLevel